top of page

 IMG_9029.jpeg

-When considering making Civil Court more equitable, Julie has noticed over years how long it takes for a translator to show up in a Civil Court proceeding.
-All litigants should have immediate access to a translator who not only speaks their language, but their particular dialect as well.
+When considering making Civil Court more equitable, Julie has noticed over years how long it takes for a translator to show up in Civil Court proceedings.
+All litigants, regardless of English language ability, are entitled to understand what is going on in their case.
+Immediate access to a translator who not only speaks their language, but the litigant's particular dialect, is crucial to ensure equality in the court.
 It is not fair to make litigants whose first language is not English sit for hours and hours waiting for translation services.
-A request for a translator should be able to be placed in advanced so the translator is ready to go when the case is called.
+A process to request a translator in advanced is essential so the translator is ready to go when the case is called.
+A bank of translators should be created in addition to the full time court translators so that all 800 languages in the borough of Queens are represented.
+Not only could this translator bank serve the court system, but all city-wide agencies.

-What can the Judge do to make the courtroom more equitable for all who enter?
-Can we employ Universal Design for Living (UDL) principles to accommodate a wider range of ability needs?
-Can we update the website to provide fillable forms and other tools to assist pro se litigants and even make attorneys' jobs easier?
+Judges should consider what more they can do to make the courtroom more equitable for all who enter.
+We can employ Universal Design for Living (UDL) principles to accommodate a wider range of ability needs, including filtering lights for those with sensory integration issues.
+We could update the court's website to provide simple instructions, fillable forms, and other tools to assist pro se litigants and even make attorneys' jobs easier.

-How can Judges interact with the public so that people understand what the court offers and how to go about accessing the services?
-How can Judges partner with educators to help our children understand the judicial system?
+Judges should interact with the public more so that people understand what the court offers and how to go about accessing the services.
+Judges can partner with educators to help our children understand the judicial system.

-Let us know what equity means to you and how we can make the Civil Court more equitable for al
+Click on the mail icon below to let us know what EQUALITY means to you and how we can make the Civil Court more equitable for all!

 Let’s Work Together